Jana Kubičková-Posnerová

 Jana Kubičková-Posnerová (born 9 January 1945) is a Slovak former gymnast.
-She won silver medals in the team competition at the 1964 and 1968 Summer Olympics.
+She won a silver medal at the 1964 Summer Olympics in Tokyo and a silver medal at 1968 Summer Olympics in Mexico City both in team all-around.

 Individually, her best achievement was eighth place in the floor exercise in 1968.

 She married Václav Kubička, an Olympic gymnast who also competed at the 1964 and 1968 Olympics.